top of page

 123 Farm Lavender Festival Tickets and Memberships

-The best way to get tickets for the lavender festival is to buy them online, but exactly how much they cost will depend on what day of the week you go, and whether or not you’re visiting the festival during the peak weeks.
-Tickets are:
+The best way to get tickets for the lavender festival is to buy them on the 123 Farm website in advance, but exactly how much they cost depends on what day of the week you go, whether or not you’re visiting the festival during the peak weeks, and how many tickets are still available.
+For 2026, tickets are priced at $10-$14 per person, with small discounts for seniors and students.
+That is including a small processing fee.
+Parking costs an extra $18 per vehicle (more for vehicles larger than a minivan), which is just another reason to carpool.

 123 Farm Lavender Festival Flower Market Lights And Photo Opportunities In The Great Wide California Travel Blog By Locals